 Cost Of Demerol On The Street Vs. Pharmacy Price

-- $1-$2 for a 100 mg tablet
+- a 100 mg tablet is $1-$2

-Finding Addiction Treatment For Demerol
+Finding Addiction Treatment Today

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.